-Once cleaned up I usually go right to a cruise climb configuration: pull the prop to 2,400, manifold pressure to 23 inches and verify flaps in.
+Once cleaned up ,many Cardinal pilots would go to a cruise climb configuration: pull the prop to 2,400, manifold pressure to 23 inches and verify flaps in.
 You will settle into a 300 FPM climb at 120 knots TAS, in good shape for a climb to a lower cruise altitude.

-Once established in a cruise clime I'll lean to 68% power.
-Rich of peak that's about 10.2 Gallons Per Hour.
-If your injectors are balanced well (as mine are, stock from the factory) you can run lean of peak and get your 68% power at about 8.5 GPH.
+Once established in a cruise clime I'll lean to 68% power, either by adjusting throttle or mixture.
+That's about 10.2 Gallons Per Hour when rich of peak.
+If you are lean of peak you'll do better.
 A JPI engine monitoring system and/or fuel flow are extremely handy for this process.

 68% power requires full throttle at around 8,000 feet and the climb rate will taper to around 350 FPM at 12,000 feet.
 I've had my RG up to 17,500, a little over the rated service ceiling of 17,100.

 If you are prefer to cruise in the flight levels, skip the cruise climb and leave the throttle in after takeoff.
-An airspeed of 110 knots will have you headed up at 500 FPM or more, right through 8,000 feet.
-You'll still be climbing well at 10,000 feet, but you'll want to control oil and cylinder head temperatures with the cowl flaps and, on very hot days, a slightly richer mixture.
-The IO-360 loves to run flat out, so don't worry about staying at full throttle in climb.
+An airspeed of 97 knots will have you headed up at 500 FPM or more, right through 8,000 feet.
+You'll still be climbing well at 10,000 feet, but you'll want to control oil and cylinder head temperatures with the cowl flaps and, on very hot days, either a slightly richer or leaner mixture.
+The IO-360 loves to run flat out, so don't worry about staying at full throttle.